simonw/til/aws/s3-cors.md

 This configuration happens at the bucket level - it's not something that can be applied to individual items.

 [Here's their documentation](https://docs.aws.amazon.com/AmazonS3/latest/userguide/enabling-cors-examples.html).
-As with so many AWS things it involves hand-crafting a JSON document - the documentation for that format - with useful examples - [is here](https://docs.aws.amazon.com/AmazonS3/latest/userguide/ManageCorsUsing.html).
+As with so many AWS things it involves hand-crafting a JSON document: the documentation for that format, with useful examples, [is here](https://docs.aws.amazon.com/AmazonS3/latest/userguide/ManageCorsUsing.html).

 I opted to use the S3 web console option - find the bucket in the console interface, click the "Security" tab and you can paste in a JSON configuration.